CMHAAorg/cmhaa-website/site/content/about.md

           my whole being. "
     our_board_title: Our board
     our_board_exec_name: Vicki Forbes
-    our_board_description: The Corporate Mental Health Alliance Australia is governed by a Board comprised of leaders from within our Founding Member organisations.
+    our_board_description: The Corporate Mental health Alliance Australia is governed by a Board comprised of leaders from within our Founding Member organisations.
 The Board is supported at an operational level through each member's sponsorship of a Functional Lead representative.